The conjecture of Ulam on the invariance of measure on Hilbert cube: Construction of -invariant measure

 A family $\{ C_i \}$ of sets is called a \emph{covering} of $E$ if $E \subset \bigcup\limits_{i=1}^\infty C_i$.
 If, in addition, the diameter of each $C_i$ is less than $\delta$, then $\{ C_i \}$ is called a \emph{$\delta$-covering} of $E$.

+In this section, we assume that each of the sets $E_1$ and $E_2$ has uncountably many elements.
+We note that if $E_1$ and $E_2$ have only countably many elements, then $\mu(E_1) = 0 = \mu(E_2)$.

-One of the most important theorems of this paper is the following theorem stating that the measure $\mu$ is $d_a$-invariant.
-However, this theorem in the previous paper \cite[Theorem 3.1]{jung1} provided with proof for the non-degenerate case only.
+One of the most important theorems in this paper is the following theorem stating that the measure $\mu$ is $d_a$-invariant.
+However, we note that this theorem was proved for the non-degenerate case in the paper \cite[Theorem 3.1]{jung1}.
 Now we will completely prove this theorem by providing the proof for the degenerate case also.